M-arcus/cloudron-docs/developer/docs/addons.md

 ### mongodb

-By default, this addon provide mongodb 2.6.10.
+By default, this addon provide MongoDB 3.6.3.

 Exported environment variables: